-- The document you submit should be able to be read in no more than 15 minutes. - Follow the online format to enter the information for your case study, answering the required questions in the designated boxes. - Each case must include relevant information that supports the appropriate evaluation plan of care development and treatment interventions for the case. - Provide relevant citations from the literature to support your clinical decision making.
+The case you submit should be able to be read in no more than 15 minutes.

+- Enter the required information for your case in the online format, responding to each question in the designated fields with a professional tone similar to that of a published journal. - Each case must include relevant information that supports the appropriate evaluation plan of care development and treatment interventions for the case. - Provide relevant citations in AMA format from the literature to support your clinical decision making.
 The case reviewer will consider the relevance of these references when evaluating the case reflection. - The references should have been published within the last 10 years unless it is a seminal study.